 Meeting and work space can be made available in the laboratory, YRC administrative building and within Yukon College.
 Researchers have access to telephone, fax, printing and copying services, wireless internet access, research stations, computers, projectors and video conferencing.

 Your home away from home

 The YRC residence is a fully furnished, self contained house located on the Yukon College campus.
 In close proximity to the YRC laboratory and administrative building, the residence can accommodate both individual researchers and small research groups.
-The residence contains 3 double beds and a double pullout futon.
+The residence contains 3 double beds.
 The YRC house includes 2 bedrooms, a living room, full bathroom, kitchen, dining room and laundry services.
 The residence is also located near Yukon College’s cafeteria; the Kinnikinnick Kaff.